Tall Fescue Toxicosis

-Effect of the endophyte on weight gain in steers
+Table 1.
+Effect of the endophyte on weight gain in steers.

 Horses, particularly mares, grazing endophyte-infected tall fescue are prone to reproductive problems such as late-term abortions and stillborn foals, prolonged gestation periods and dystocia, thickened or retained placentas, laminitis (founder), poor conception rates, decreased prolactin and progesterone levels and agalactia.